mattlitwiller/Qupath-Ki67-Analysis/README.md

-Project used to store files relevant for analysis of control tissue in Ki-67 slides.
+Project used to store files relevant for analysis of control tissue in Ki-67 slides, as well as all code required to automate this process with an extension.

 Author Matthew Litwiller

-Last update Feb 5 2025
+Last update April 5 2025

+Recommended QuPath version: [QuPath-0.6.0-rc1](https://github.com/qupath/qupath/releases/tag/v0.6.0-rc1) - launching console version will help with diagnosing problems.

 # Description of folders